cmerticaru/strong_password_generator/README.md

 # strong_password_generator
-this is the repository for my first project where I am building a strong password generator
+This is the repository for my first project where I am building a strong password generator

 <img src="https://bit.ly/2VnXWr2" alt="Ironhack Logo" width="100"/>